North Korea crisis in 300 words

 Could it carry out a nuclear attack?

+Probably.
 North Korea has carried out six nuclear tests.
-One, it says, was a hydrogen bomb.

-It claims, though this remains unverified, to have developed a nuclear bomb small enough to be carried by long-range missile.
+It claims, though this remains unverified, to have developed a nuclear bomb small enough to go on a long-range missile.

 Want to know more?